candycode/candycode.github.com/site/portfolio/index.md

 imageover: true
 ---

-Just some stuff I worked on.
+...just some stuff I have been working on.

 This a mix of personal and work-related projects carried on at ETH Zuerich/CSCS which got discontinuted and/or turned into personal ones; in many cases the code and documents